How do you see church?..... is it the building or the people and this is a really important question.

 But I ask the question 'why spend the money'?

 In the book of Acts, we see the early church gathering in peoples' homes to worship and to be church and as they grew (the Lord added to their number daily!) they were persecuted and so the folk moved to others areas to escape the persecution and as a result – they took the gospel with them and the church grew and they had no 'Church buildings'

 Someone sent me this photo recently – it was taken in front of the old Methodist Church in Langley Mill.
 I suspect it was taken around a 100 years ago.
 Asda is now on the site.
 The building and the people are no longer with us, but as church we are reaching out to more folk even in this pandemic.

 I would encourage you to ask the big questions – and to pray the big prayers.

 Lord, what do you want us to do, how do you want us to be church – to be your church.
 Amen and if you are brave enough to pray this, expect answers.
 But be careful what you pray for – you just might get it.

-Being Church – a personal reflection from Andrew Whysall, the Mid Derbyshire Circuit’s Treasurer, a Local Preacher and a member of the St. Andrew’s Langley Mill Church Leadership Team, the Mid Derbyshire Circuit Leadership Team and the Nottingham and Derby District Executive.
+Being Church – a personal reflection from Andrew Whysall, a member of the Leadership Team at St. Andrew's Church, Langley Mill.